hyperledger/aries-rfcs/features/0334-jwe-envelope/README.md

 The extracted ciphertext serialization format should have additional thought for both compact and JSON modes.
 As a starting point:

-- Compact mode: Each extracted ciphertext is appended to the end of the serialized "final" JWE (using dot seperation).
+- Compact mode: Each extracted ciphertext is appended to the end of the serialized "final" JWE (using dot separation).
 These extracted cipher texts are ordered according to the nesting (from innermost to outermost).
 - JSON mode: The extracted ciphertext are placed into a JSON array.
 These extracted cipher texts are ordered according to the nesting (from innermost to outermost).
 The array is appended to the "final" JWE object as the `detached_ciphertext` field.

 For illustration, the following compact serialization represents nesting due to two mediators (the second mediator being closest to the Receiver).